ofenloch/hello-world/README.md

 ENTRYPOINT ["./hello-world"]
 ```

-If the tests fail the command

-    RUN dotnet test

-returns a non-zero value and the build process is stopped.
+If the tests fail the command `RUN dotnet test` returns a non-zero value and the build process is stopped.
 This way we make sure the app is only published if the unit tests succeed.
 (That's why we fix the test in file *test/UnitTest1.cs* now.)

+With the file *.dockerignore* we exclude files from being sent to the Docker daemon for the build process.
+In this case it's only a couple of things that are excluded.
+But there may be cases where you want to keep your image as small as possible.

+### Cleaning Up Docker

+Once we've been developing images and containers for a while, there will be leftovers we don't need any more.
+To clean them we use the Docker CLI.

+* **Dangling Images** are images that are not tagged and not referenced by any container.
+To remove dangling images we execute `docker image prune`

+* When you stop a container, it is not automatically removed unless you started it with the `--rm` flag.
+To see all containers on the Docker host, including stopped containers, use `docker ps -a`.
+You may be surprised how many **unused containers** exist, especially on a development system!
+A stopped container’s writable layers still take up disk space.
+To clean this up, you can use the docker container prune command: `docker container prune`.
+Be carful: This will remove all stopped containers.